 The situation is probably worse in South Sudan, where an unprecedented economic crisis, drop in oil prices and conflict have even made it difficult for the country to export, leaving many in need of humanitarian assistance.
 Prior to 2016, the country imported virtually everything.
-However, given the range of challenges in the country, the government is urging its citizens to turn to agriculture as an extreme poverty-alleviation strategy.67 including seafood, and encourage value addition with the aim of exporting to Gulf countries.
-By 2035, Djibouti aims to have its agricultural sector contributing 5% of GDP.68
+However, given the range of challenges in the country, the government is urging its citizens to turn to agriculture as an extreme poverty-alleviation strategy.[64]

-Despite the poor performance in the agricultural sector, there's considerable scope for expansion and improvement.
-For example, in its National Development Plan, Djibouti hopes to increase domestic production,
+Despite the poor performance in the agriculture sector, there is considerable scope for expansion and improvement.
+For example, in its National Development Plan, Djibouti hopes to increase domestic production, including seafood, and encourage value addition with the aim of exporting to Gulf countries.
+By 2035, Djibouti aims to have its agriculture sector contributing 5% of GDP.[65]

 Irrigation could ensure that more land is used for crop farming, although water access is an obvious constraint.
 Some projects have identified interventions that could moderate this challenge through improved collection, storage and use of surface water for drinking, agriculture and livestock farming.
 Efforts at sustainable agriculture have also attracted ideas to access and save water, such as importing palm trees for the production of dates, and to provide shade for other produce to be farmed.
-Djibouti, for example, is also experimenting with drip irrigation.69
+Djibouti, for example, is also experimenting with drip irrigation.[66]

 Improving agricultural productivity is possible.
-In Ethiopia, the agricultural sector has seen the fastest expansion of land under irrigation of any African country by nearly 52% between 2004 and 2014.
-This is due to the Ethiopian government's prioritisation of agriculture.
-To complement irrigation, other factors to consider in the development of agriculture include reform of land ownership, better farming practices, efficient use of fertilisers and less reliance on seasonal variability of production.
-To
+In Ethiopia, the agriculture sector has seen the fastest expansion of land under irrigation of any African country by nearly 52% between 2004 and 2014.
+This is due to the Ethiopian government's prioritisation of agriculture.[67]
+To complement irrigation, other factors to consider in the development of agriculture include reform of land ownership, better farming practices, efficient use of fertilisers and less reliance on seasonal variability of production.[68]

 Aside from crop farming, the Horn region has the largest population of nomadic pastoralists in the world.
 The pastoralists in the region are shifting to more commercial systems as populations grow and markets change.
-This trend is not uniform across the region, and will probably create a mix of long-term challenges given the economic, environmental and demographic dilemmas faced in the region.
-As such, policies that support pastoralists opting out of the lifestyle as a means of earning their livelihood and those venturing into commercial systems need to be supported.72
+This trend is not uniform across the region and will probably create a mix of long-term challenges given the economic, environmental and demographic dilemmas faced in the region.
+As such, policies that support pastoralists opting out of the lifestyle as a means of earning their livelihood and those venturing into commercial systems need to be supported.[69]